 - Increased urination

 - Increased thirst

-So during those difficult moments when you’re wondering whether or not this diet is in fact hurting you (not helping) remember that after the storm of detoxification subsides, you may very well experience:
+During these difficult moments when you’re wondering whether this diet is hurting or helping you, remember that after the storm of detoxification subsides, you may very well experience:

 - More energy